Have you Been Charged with Aggravated Sodomy in Georgia?

 Penalty for an Aggravated Sodomy Conviction in Georgia

 A person convicted of aggravated sodomy shall be punished by a life term in prison or by a split sentence that is no less than 25 years and no exceeding life in prison, followed by probation for life.
+They will be guilty of a felony.

-In addition to prison or a fine, a defendant convicted of aggravated sodomy is required to register as a sex offender.
+In addition to prison or a fine, a defendant convicted of aggravated sodomy in Georgia is required to register as a sex offender.
 Georgia's General Assembly found that the State has a compelling interest in protecting the public from sexual offenders and in protecting children from predatory sexual activity.
 Therefore, the State requires sex offenders to register and provide the public notice of the presence of sex offenders.

-It was not against their will: Any evidence of consent from the victim could our Attorneys get your case dismissed.
+It was not against their will: Any evidence of consent from the victim could help our Attorneys get your case dismissed.

 There was no force: If there is proof that force was not used in any way that would be beneficial to your case.
 Contact one our Lawyers to talk about how to demonstrate this.